 Read more

-The Cold Sintering process has been developed by Penn State University at the Material Research Institute.
+Penn State University Research shows the benefits of QPAC® Polypropylene Carbonate as a binder in the Cold Sintering Process The Cold Sintering process has been developed by Penn State University at the Material Research Institute.
 It allows for combining different material classes for a wide variety of applications.
-The lower temperature sintering process allows for the fabrication of inorganic compounds that could otherwise not be combined at high densities.
-This process has opened up…
+The lower temperature sintering process allows for…

 Read more